Types of Reverse Mortgages

 The Lump Sum option is attached to a fixed rate mortgage (not an adjustable rate) and the only way a borrower can access all of his or her funds at once in the beginning.
 Once the lump sum option is exercised, and the funds are released, there are no more funds to access or mange for the life of the loan.
 Borrowers choose this option when they have to pay off a large mortgage or find it necessary to use the funds immediately.
 Interest accrues on the entire amount of the loan from the beginning.

 REVERSE MORTGAGE CASH OUT/LINE OF CREDIT

 This credit line allows borrowers to take out as much funds as they need at the beginning of the loan and then access funds as need be and benefit from the line of credit growth rate.

-As You can see there are many different types of reverse mortgages payments and options.
-But first in order to see if a reverse mortgage is right for you, you will need to visit our reverse mortgage calculator.
+As you can see there are many different types of reverse mortgages payments and options.
+Weighing the pros and cons of a reverse mortgage is ultimately up to you.
+But first in order to see if a reverse mortgage is right for you at all, you will need to visit our reverse mortgage calculator.
 This will let you know if this is a viable solution to aid you with your retirement and put tax free money back into your pocket.